Dynamic Contextualized Word Embeddings: Model

 Crucially, while $\mathbf{h}^{(k)}$ is a token-level representation, $\mathbf{e}^{(k)}$ is a type-level representation and is modeled as a simple embedding look-up.
 Here, in order to take the variability of word meaning in different extralinguistic contexts into account, we depart from this practice and model $\mathbf{e}^{(k)}$ as a function $d$ that depends not only on the identity of $x^{(k)}$ but also on the social context $s_i$ and the temporal context $t_j$ in which the sequence $X$ occurred,

-Dynamic contextualized word embeddings are hence computed in two stages: words are first mapped to dynamic type-level representations by $d$ and then to contextualized token-level representation by $c$ (Figure \ref{fig:framework}).
-This two-stage structure takes into account the fact that extralinguistic information is processed before linguistic information by humans and impacts how the linguistic information is interpreted \citep{Hay.2006}.
+Dynamic contextualized word embeddings are hence computed in two stages: words are first mapped to dynamic type-level representations by $d$ and then to contextualized token-level representations by $c$ (Figures \ref{fig:framework} and \ref{fig:architecture}).
+This two-stage structure follows work in cognitive science and linguistics that indicates that extralinguistic information is processed before linguistic information by human speakers \citep{Hay.2006}.

 Since many words in the core vocabulary are semantically stable across social and temporal contexts, we place a Gaussian prior on $\mathbf{e}^{(k)}_{ij}$,